Trinity Employability Award - Pharma Pathway

 Your overall submission should:

-- Illustrate your development of a specific Trinity Graduate Attribute
+- Illustrate your development of the Trinity Graduate Attributes

-- Reflect on your experience of a specific Trinity Graduate Attribute over the course of the Award
+- Reflect on your experience of these attributes over the course of the Award

-- Identify which aspects of the Award contributed to your learning e.g. a workshop, an element of your extra-curricular activity
+- Identify which aspects of the Award contributed to your learning e.g. a workshop, and element of your extra-curricular activity

 Your image should: